saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Specifies the Appium driver version you want to use.
 For most use cases, setting the `appiumVersion` is unnecessary because Sauce Labs defaults to the version that supports the broadest number of device combinations.
 Sauce Labs advises against setting this property unless you need to test a particular Appium feature or patch.

 :::note
-If you want to use Appium 2.0, see the [Migration Guide](/dev/test-configurations/appium/migrating-to-appium-2) for more information, you need to provide the value `2.0.0`.
+If you want to use Appium 2.0, see the [Migration Guide](/dev/test-configurations/appium/migrating-to-appium-2).
 :::

 ```java